-Prayer 3-25-20
+Prayer 3/25/20

 -

-Andy Leighton running as Democrat for Missouri District 147 House seat7Cape Girardeau resident Andy Leighton has filed as a Democratic candidate for the Missouri District 147 House seat.
+Andy Leighton running as Democrat for Missouri District 147 House seat8Cape Girardeau resident Andy Leighton has filed as a Democratic candidate for the Missouri District 147 House seat.
 Currently in the seat is Republican state Rep. Kathy Swan, who was first elected to the position in 2012 and won her fourth...

 -